campusdomar/PuMuKIT2-doc/InstallationGuide.md

 ## 2. Single-node Installation on Linux Ubuntu 14.04

 In this section we will describe how to install PuMuKIT in a single server (node) running Ubuntu 14.04.
-A single-node deployment of PuMuKIT is usually recommended for development, demonstration, and small production environments.
+A single-node deployment of PuMuKIT is usually recommended for development, demonstration and small production environments.

 Follow the below instructions.
 If any error is thrown check the [F.A.Q. section](#4-faq) or ask on PuMuKIT community list: